LASHETTY/travel-ula-landing-page-assignment/README.md

 There are several ways to work with this codebase:

-### Use Lovable

-Simply visit the [Lovable Project](https://lovable.dev/projects/e0eee8f6-e4d1-40d8-a22c-3b34eccb10d1) and start prompting.
-Changes made via Lovable will be committed automatically to this repo.

 ### Local Development

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.